 - expanding their capacity to meet diverse student needs in a digital learning environment

-- invested in preparing students for 21st Century citizenship and career opportunities
+- preparing students for 21st Century citizenship and career opportunities

-- interested in moving students from being “consumers” of technology to being “ designers and creators” of technology
+- moving students from being “consumers” of technology to being “ designers and creators” with technology